 The fact that these wary critters can be shot from any angle increases a bowhunter's chance of success, but requires an intimate knowledge of turkey anatomy to ensure proper arrow placement.

 Watch this short video to learn how to bag a gobbler with your bow.

 As you can see in the video, a turkey is a lot of feathers wrapped around a small vital area.

-After learning the ins and outs of turkey anatomy, the next question for a bowhunter is whether they will be taking head shots or body shots when they get an opportunity.
+After learning the ins and outs of turkey anatomy, the next question for a bowhunter shot placement: headshots or body shots.

-Head shots are decisive; either you kill the turkey or you miss.
-But body shots offer more opportunities for archers to get a shot at wary birds.
+Turkey headshots are decisive; either you kill the turkey or you miss.
+But body shots offer more opportunities for turkey hunters to get a shot at wary birds.

 Understanding turkey anatomy is important, however you choose to bowkill your turkey, but once you understand it, there's nothing stopping you from arrowing a big old tom this spring.